akash098p/Smaran/README.md

 Smaran (स्मरण — *remembrance*) is a modern, lightweight, offline-first Android task reminder app.
 It helps you create tasks, receive reliable reminders, snooze or reschedule unfinished work, and keep a complete history of your productivity.

-> A task should have a history, not just a checkbox.

 ---

 ## ✨ Features